 1. Home

-2. FORUMS (TWENTY-ONE TITLES)
+2. FORUMS

-3. Coronary heart diseases and hypertension.
+3. Coronary heart diseases, hypertension, and high cholesterol.

 For example, two identical twins perform the same activities and eat the same calories but in a completely different composition.
 Will they see after a while the same changes in weight?